nanayawobiri-yeboah/nanayawobiri-yeboah/README.md

 ## About Me
 • 📈 Skilled in Python, SQL, Advanced Excel and Tableau, I specialise in data analysis, visualisation and dashboard creation.

-• I'm enthusiastic about problem-solving, and my expertise extends to Python, machine learning, and more.
+• 😃I'm enthusiastic about problem-solving, and my expertise extends to Python, machine learning, and more.

 ## What You'll Find Here